 - Cesenatico Bella Blog Tour – a seaside village along the Adriatic Sea in Italy

 - Mykonos offer for a fabulous 5 night stay in the Bohemian Luxurious San Giorgio Hotel, Mykonos, Greece

-Now I know I have told you about a dream trip to Mykonos right?
+Now I know I have told you about a dream trip to Mykonos, right?
 And how I have always wanted to go to Santorini?
 Last year I tried so hard to get there.
 Well, you guessed it!
 They have finally invited me to come!

 The last leg of my trip, I will be flying back to Athens to meet Chrissy of ChrissyTravels, so that we can celebrate her milestone birthday in none other than Santorini for a few days and then on to Mykonos for another five more days!

-Really this is a trip of dreams and hard work.
+This is a trip of dreams and hard work.